purifycss/purifycss/README.md

 * Remove dead weight CSS not being used in your app.

-*Result:* smaller file sizes.

-*Result:* reduced load time.

-Able to detect **dynamically-loaded CSS classes** (classes that get initialized according to user interaction).
-PurifyCSS has been designed from the beginning with **single-page apps** in mind (works great for static sites too).
+Able to also detect **dynamically-loaded CSS classes**.
+PurifyCSS has been designed from the beginning with **single-page apps** in mind.

 # Install
 ```